markpeletier/fet-open-promane-2015/guide.md

   compile using `pdflatex draft` and `pdflatex final`.
 - Install the provided `LaTeX-proposal` files in your LaTeX path and run `texhash`.

-*Summary:* take care of the files that are specific to you or your site and coordinate with Christian for the body of the project.

 ## Editing the proposal